-Cleaning out the colon is sometimes necessary — for example, before a medical procedure, such as a colonoscopy.
+A colon cleanse is sometimes necessary — for example, before a medical procedure, such as a colonoscopy.
 But some people do it in the belief that the process will rid their colon of excess toxins that accumulate over time from the foods they eat, the air they breathe, the water they drink and the lifestyles they lead.

 Medical professionals say that the body comes well-equipped with its own built-in mechanisms to eliminate harmful substances: the liver and kidneys.
 In fact, colon cleansing that is done to help remove toxins is an unnecessary and potentially dangerous practice, especially colon hydrotherapy.

-"Every week, someone asks me whether colon cleansing is safe and whether a person should be doing it," said Dr. Jacqueline Wolf, a gastroenterologist at Beth Israel Deaconess Medical Center in Boston and the author of "A Woman's Guide to a Healthy Stomach" (Harlequin, 2011).
+"Every week, someone asks me whether colon cleansing is safe and whether a person should be doing it," said Dr. Jacqueline Wolf, a gastroenterologist at Beth Israel Deaconess Medical Center (opens in new tab) in Boston.

 Wolf tells her patients there is little research on colon-cleansing methods, and that most physicians don't believe in these treatments or advise their use.